Avon and Somerset: Maddock to look at budget area split

 Mr Maddock said: "There's a wide perception in Somerset that Bristol gets more than its fair share of money.

-"I will have a fresh look at this and make sure that we have a balance between the city and rural aspects of this area because a crime is a crime, wherever it has been committed."'People you know'
+"I will have a fresh look at this and make sure that we have a balance between the city and rural aspects of this area because a crime is a crime, wherever it has been committed."

 The PCC, when elected, will control the police budget and set its policing priorities.